 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet dog food containing a notable amount of meat.

-4Health Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+4Health Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to 4Health.
 If there are no recalls listed in this section, we have not yet reported any events.